DoJ Research Agenda

 • Challenge Offending Behaviours and Support Rehabilitation;

 This approach helps to ensure that we are linking the research to cross divisional strategic needs whilst also making the best use of the analytical support available to the Department.
-Whilst the research needs identified have been set out for the next 3 years, the Department intends this to be a fluid document and has built annual review points to afford regular consideration over the period of emerging policy and evidence base needs and we will seek to prioritise any newly identified research accordingly.
+Whilst the research needs identified have been set out for the next 3 years, the Agenda will remain aware of broader ambitions and needs.
+It will also remain fluid, with annual review points built in to allow regular consideration of emerging strategy, policy and evidence base needs, with newly identified research prioritised accordingly.

 Related articles